TYpe777/learngit/readme.txt

 I`m TYpe777.
 Nice to meet you.

-create a branch is easy.
+create a branch is easy and quick.